Kiddie Pools and Jack Daniels

 The crowd cheered.

 What?
 Republicans have “stalled, filibustered and flatly voted against every bill put forth.”
-The young man’s chastisement was like blaming the bottle of Jack for the fight with your spouse.
+The young man’s chastisement was like blaming the bottle of Jack for a fight with your spouse.

-But if your objective is to defeat rather than “unify” logic is not necessary.
+However, if the objective is to defeat rather than “unify,” logic is not necessary.

 There is no easy fix to political bias, but we need to collectively do a massive reality check and determine if this is where we want to be as a society and what, in fact, defines the best ”society.”
 Procedures, rules and legislation are all designed to improve or protect one thing or another, but we need to define, as an electorate, where we are willing to take risks and where we need containment; government was never intended to be, nor can it be, the perfect system of protection from all of life’s capricious events.